-This is how much money you are starting out with.
+This is how much money you are starting with.
 It can be what you have in a savings account currently or how much you possibly have in other types of savings vehicles such as bonds, GIC, or any other investment where you can accurately rely on the interest rate.

 Annual Interest Rate %

-This slider adjust for how much interest you will accrue on an annual basis.
+This slider adjusts for how much interest you will accrue on an annual basis.
 The formula we use is based on a compounding interest model so you can see how your savings will grow faster over time.
 We use an annual percentage yield to calculate the interest.